ya61sen/LEARN/.ipynb_checkpoints/README-checkpoint.md

 ## Citation

-If you use this code, please cite:
+If you refer to this code, please cite:

 `LEARN: LLM-augmented clinical risk scores identify preclinical patients at risk for progression to systemic lupus erythematosus`